ftebyaniflemingc/conferences/fed-2020/presentations/welcome/README.md

   - browser gif
   - Set up style and histogram range slider for Andy

+  - 16GB VM with no graphics card
+  - running in a 32 bit browser
+  - Map load

 ## Visualization and client-side analytics (10 min)

 All the performance improvements we've made allows you to make highly interactive applications.